themagiulio/pixelmaze/README.md

 I also want to thank [antigones](https://github.com/antigones/pymazes) and [Jamis Buck](http://www.mazesforprogrammers.com/) for the maze generation algorithms implemented in this game.

-Finally, a big thanks go to [Kitato](https://github.com/kitao) for crafting the beautiful and simple game engine [Pyxel](https://github.com/kitao/pyxel).
+Finally, a big thanks go to [Kitato](https://github.com/kitao) for crafting the beautiful and simple [Pyxel](https://github.com/kitao/pyxel) game engine.